• About

 James Edminson was born in Scotland in 1879.

-He was a miner at the Treadwell and Alaska Juneau Mines.
-In 1921 he was working at the Treadwell Foundry.
+He worked as a miner at the Treadwell Mine and the Alaska-Juneau Mine.
+In 1921, he was working at the Treadwell Foundry.

-He died in Seattle, Washington on March 14, 1944 at around age 64, and buried in the Douglas Eagles Cemetery.
+Edminson died in Seattle, Washington, on March 14, 1944, at about age 64.
+He was buried in the Douglas Eagles Cemetery.

 Yoshitaro, Kitakojima